Need Money Now? Little Loans can help!

 When you think of borrowing money, the chances are that something long term springs to mind.
-Some of the UK’s most common forms of credit include mortgages, business loans and loans secured over property – all of which can take years to run their course.
-For borrowers who want a less prolonged answer to financial difficulties, a short term loan could provide a quick and easy solution to accessing money.
+For borrowers who want a less prolonged answer to financial difficulties, a shorter form of borrowing could provide a quick and easy solution to accessing money.
 But what if you have less than perfect credit history?
 Can you get a short term loan without a credit check?

-Short term loans are offered by scores of direct lenders and are designed to provide borrowers with a quick way of accessing extra funds.
+Short term loans are offered as an alternative form of lending and are designed to provide borrowers with a quick way of accessing extra funds.
 Many people find them to be an ideal answer to emergency costs and they can be used to pay for all manner of things from repairing a broken-down vehicle to essential home maintenance.

 Many lenders offer short term loans as a modern-day alternative to payday loans.
 As was the case with payday loans, they are designed with speed and ease of access in mind.
-With a quick online application process that can be completed from your PC, tablet or mobile you could receive money into your account in just minutes of being approved*.
+With a quick online application process that can be completed from your PC, tablet or mobile the money could be sent to your account in just minutes of being approved*.

-Whilst short term loans are not appropriate solutions to longer term financial difficulties, they can be a practical way for borrowers to manage their money when faced with unexpected spending.
+Whilst short term finance is not an appropriate solution to longer term financial difficulties, they can be a practical way for borrowers to manage their money when faced with unexpected spending.

-The simple answer is that there’s no such thing as a no credit check loan.
-This is because the Financial Conduct Authority (FCA) requires all lenders to perform credit checks on potential borrowers before they can offer them a loan.
+The simple answer is no, there’s no such thing as a no credit check loan.
+This is because the Financial Conduct Authority (FCA) requires all lenders to perform credit checks on potential borrowers before they can lend them money.
 Without conducting a credit check, a lender has no way of knowing whether you will able to keep up with repayments and providing credit without this information is irresponsible.

 Yes, you can.
 We don’t have to check your credit history when assessing your affordability and chances of being approved.
-We use soft credit check as part of its application process.
-Many modern lenders use soft credit checks to give borrowers an indication of whether they are likely to be approved for a loan, saving them the time and effort of making a full application if they are not eligible and likely to be turned down.
+We use soft credit check technology as part of our application process as well.
+The use of soft credit checks is designed to give borrowers an indication of whether they are likely to be approved for a loan, saving them the time and effort of making a full application if they are not eligible and likely to be turned down.
 Soft credit checks will never affect your overall credit score.
 They are visible only to you and invisible to any lenders who might conduct another check in the future.

-Any lender offering a short term loan without conducting a credit check is likely to be breaking the rules set by the Financial Conduct Authority (FCA).
+Any lender offering a short term loan without conducting a credit check is likely to be breaking the rules set by the FCA.
 No credit check loans are not regulated and so companies that claim to offer them may be trading unlawfully.

-With so many loan options out there, it can be difficult for borrowers to know where to apply.
-As the Financial Conduct Authority (FCA) requires lenders to conduct credit checks on all applicants, applying for too many short term loans in quick succession can be damaging to your credit score.
-Fortunately for borrowers there are other options available – for instance applying for a loan via an online credit broker such as Little Loans.
+With so many options out there, it can be difficult for borrowers to know where to apply.
+As the Financial Conduct Authority (FCA) requires lenders to conduct credit checks on all applicants, applying for too many loans in quick succession can be damaging to your credit score.

-By using our quick and simple eligibility checker, you can get a fast indication of whether you qualify for a loan with a lender from our panel without the need for a full search of your credit file.
-If you choose to complete our easy online application form, a soft credit check is conducted to determine which lender is most likely to approve your application.
+By using our quick and simple eligibility checker, you can get a fast indication of whether you qualify with a lender from our panel without the need for a full search of your credit file.
+If you choose to complete our easy application form, a soft check is conducted to determine which lender is most likely to approve your application.

-Once we’ve made the introduction you can then choose to complete a full application to the lender, safe in the knowledge that whilst all loans are subject to status, you’ve a good chance of being approved.
-Although the lender will then carry out a full check of your credit file, by applying via Little Loans you can minimise the chances of damaging your credit score by avoiding having to make multiple short term loan applications.
+Once we’ve made the introduction you can then choose to complete a full application to the lender, safe in the knowledge that whilst all lending is subject to status, you’ve a good chance of being approved.

-If you have a low credit rating or are struggling financially, it is important to consider how taking out further loans may impact you.
+If you have a low credit rating or are struggling financially, it is important to consider how borrowing more money may impact you.
 If you are concerned about coping with increasing levels of debt and financial commitments the organisations listed below can provide you with free and impartial advice.